petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ![Combine multiple mapped fields to create a custom HTML description.](./configuring-seo-and-open-graph/images/04.png)

-### Custom Canonical URL

-{bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-Canonical pages identify the preferred version of a web page among multiple versions that have similar or identical content.
-By selecting a canonical page, you ensure that search engines understand which version of a page is the primary one to index and rank in search results.
-It also helps prevent dilution of search rankings due to duplicate content and helps users find the most relevant content.

-Check the *Use Custom Canonical URL* field to customize and localize the canonical URL.

-!!! note
-    Custom canonical URL are excluded from the [sitemap](#sitemap).

 ### Robots

 The Robots field configures the `<meta name="robots">` tag for a display page.
 This tag controls how search engines crawl and index the page.
 You can specify values such as `noindex` to prevent the page from being indexed, or `nofollow` to prevent search engines from following links on the page.
 Learn more about the robots meta tag in [Robots meta tag, data-nosnippet, and X-Robots-Tag specifications](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag).